How to Grow and Care for Ficus radicans 'Variegata' Indoors

 Light Requirements

-Variegated Rooting Fig grows best in bright light with at least 4 hours of direct morning or late afternoon sunlight.
+Variegated Rooting Fig grows best in bright light with at least 4-6 hours of morning or late afternoon sunlight.
+Avoid exposing it to hot midday sunlight as it can cause sunscorch marks on the leaves and leaf drop.

-It cannot tolerate low light conditions.
-If light is too little it can result in leggy growth and loss of variegation.
+Ficus radicans 'Variegata' can tolerate lower light conditions.
+However, if the light is too little it can result in leggy growth and loss of variegation.
+Therefore, consider investing in grow lights to supplement it.
+Take a look at these full spectrum grow lights on Amazon.

-Turn the pot regularly to ensure that the plant receives light on all sides for uniform growth.
+Turn the pot regularly to ensure that the plant receives light on all sides for uniform growth as well as prevent leggy growth.

 Watering

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to leaf drop and root-rot.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can cause leaf drop and root-rot.

-Variegated Rooting Fig is sensitive to chlorine and other chemicals dissolved in water.
-Use only chlorine-free water to water the plant to avoid spots on the leaves.
+Ficus radicans 'Variegata' is sensitive to chlorine and other chemicals dissolved in water.
+Use only chlorine-free water to avoid spots on the leaves.
+Read more on how to water houseplants correctly.

 Temperature and Humidity

-The best temperature for growing Variegated Rooting Fig indoors is an average warmth within the range of 13-260C.
+The best temperature for Variegated Rooting Fig is an average warmth of 15-260C.
 Keep it away from drafts to prevent sudden changes in temperature as they can cause leaf drop.

-Variegated Rooting Fig requires a humid environment to thrive.
+Ficus radicans 'Variegata' requires a humidity of 60-70% to thrive.
 To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Read more on how to raise humidity for houseplants.
+You may also grow the plant in a well-lit bathroom, kitchen, laundry area and other moist areas.
+Learn more on how to increase humidity for houseplants.

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest infestation.